SCLOrkHub/SCLOrkTools/README.md

-# SCLOrkTools
+# SCLOrkCore
-SuperCollider tools used by the Santa Clara University Laptop Orchestra
+Core objects for use by the Santa Clara Laptop Orchestra